bitpusher2k/ExcelMacros/README.md

 * HideGuidColumns - Hide all columns with a GUID in the second row (the first is assumed to be the header).
 Be sure to enable "Microsoft VBScript Regular Expression 5.5" under "Tools" > "References..." for this to work.
 * SplitDateAndTimeToNewColumns - If a column containing *date* *space* *time* is selected: creates two new columns to the right, copies *date* into the first, and copies *time* into the second.
 * HighlightCellsWithSelectedValue - Highlights all cells which contains the value in the currently selected cell.
 Can then use filter by color to limit view to highlighted entries.
 * HighlightRowsWithSelectedValue - Highlights all lines that have a cell which contains the value in the currently selected cell.
 Can then use filter by color to limit view to highlighted entries.
-Separate macros for yellow/green/red highlighting included.
+Separate macros for yellow/red/orange/green highlighting included.
 * HideRowsWithSelectedValue - Hides all lines that have a cell which contains the value in the currently selected cell.
 * BlankIfError - Surround formulas in all selected cells with =IFERROR(,"").
 * ConvertSelectedToValues - Converts formulas in selected cells to values.
 * HighlightDuplicateValuesSelected - Highlights duplicate values in selected range of cells.
+* AddFrequencyColumn - Creates new column to the right of selected which contains frequency of values from selected column.
 * SaveWorkshetAsPDF - Saves current worksheet as PDF.
 * SaveWorksheetAsXLSX - Saves current worksheet as XLSX with same path & filename as open file.
 Handy when processing CSV files - faster than pressing F12 > clicking Drop-down menu > clicking XLSX > clicking Save.
 * ClearAllHighlighting - Clears all highlighting in the worksheet (reverts changes made by the "HighlightRowsWithSelectedValue" and "HighlightDuplicateValuesSelected" macros).